dataformsjs/dataformsjs/docs/jsx-loader.md

 <img src="https://raw.githubusercontent.com/dataformsjs/static-files/master/img/screenshots/React-speed-and-memory-with-jsxLoader.png" alt="React with jsxLoader">

-## Can it be used for production apps and sites? :rocket:
+## Can it be used for production apps and sites? 🚀

 **Yes**, it was created for this reason.